-CASE Scholar Alejandra Gerosa (Daytime MBA 2016) came to Fuqua from a career as an advocate for organizations dedicated to making a difference.
+This post was written by Daytime MBA 2016 and CASE Scholar Alejandra Gerosa in March 2016.
+Alejandra came to Fuqua from a career as an advocate for organizations dedicated to making a difference.
 Most recently, she worked for independent humanitarian organization Doctors Without Borders, managing face to face fundraising in the organization’s Spain association.
 She previously worked in communications and marketing for HelpArgentina, a foundation that mobilizes donors and volunteers towards Argentine nonprofits.
 She holds a degree in Communications from Universidad de San Andrés, in Argentina, where she co-founded a student-led social responsibility initiative.

 Going into my MBA, I knew that the summer internship would be a great opportunity to apply what I learned over the first year of school.
 However, I didn’t anticipate just to what degree I would be able to relate my first year experience at Fuqua to the skills I needed to succeed as an intern at PATH.